Cover photo by Stewart Bruce MacLachlan.

 Length reaches 41mm; Wingspan attains 56mm.

-Unlike any other South African species.
-Males are strikingly coloured in bright blue with bold black bands and stripes.
+The Blue Riverjack is unlike any other South African species.
+Males are strikingly coloured in bright blue and black bands and stripes.
 Males are distinctive and easily identified.

 Females are similar to those of Mesocnemis singularis (Savanna Riverjack), but that species lacks the pale diagonal band on the sides of the thorax.
 The two species are not known to co-occur.

 Click here for more details on identification.